Sunday, August 31, 2025

 See, Cowboy has the closet.

-He has this ridiculous amount of button-up shirts and jeans.
+He has a ridiculous number of button‑up shirts and jeans.

-So—my clothes are currently in dressers in the bedroom proper.
+So my clothes are in dressers in the bedroom proper.

-I'm just going to have to smack my hand anytime the urge hits to buy more leggings or t-shirts.
+I’ll have to smack my own hand anytime the urge hits to buy more leggings or t‑shirts.

 I’m more ridiculous than Cowboy at this point.